freshflick/VirusTotal-Discord-Bot/README.md

 - Get a direct link to the full VirusTotal analysis for deeper insights, including community comments, file behavior, and technical details.

 ## Usage:
 To use, simply invite the bot to your server and use the slash command /upload_file to upload the file for scanning.
-[TO BE IMPLEMENTED]
+[Bot Invite - TO BE IMPLEMENTED]

 - The file bot.py contains the source code for the bot.
 - The .env file, which should contain the bot token, guild ID, and VirusTotal API key, is not included.